Journalists, media tasked on reportage of HCD programmes – The Sun Nigeria

 From Tony Osauzo, Benin

-Journalists and the media in general have been charged to adequately report the three thematic areas of the Human Capital Development Programme, a project of the National Economic Council (NEC), to enable beneficiaries understand the benefits that are inherent in the programme.
+Journalists and the media have been charged to adequately report the three thematic areas of the Human Capital Development Programmes (HCD), a project of the National Economic Council (NEC) to enable beneficiaries understand the benefits that are inherent in the programme.

 The Core Working Groups of the HCD are working on three thematic areas of health and nutrition, education and labour force participation.

-The Regional Consultant of the programme for South South, Mr OluSoji Adeniyi, gave the charge at a two-day Media engagement and HCD reporting for media agencies held Benin.
+Regional Consultant of the programme for South South, Olusoji Adeniyi, gave the charge during a two-day media engagement and HCD reporting for media agencies in Benin.

-“The training is to build the capacity of media agencies and also to introduce the components of HCD to journalists to avoid misconception.
+“The training is to build the capacity of media agencies and introduce the components of HCD to journalists to avoid misconception.

 “The essence of the workshop is to let you know that HCD is a life cycle of a child effect which begins from the womb, the health of the mother, breastfeeding, nurturing of the child and the educational status of that child.